garrettrayj/den/Design/App Store Description.md

 Den is a modern news app for iOS and Mac made for creating custom landscape views of what's happening.

-Broadsheet layout options set it apart from other readers.
+Broadsheet layout options set it apart from others.
 If you want to see the latest put up on a wall for easy scanning, then this is the app for you.
-Den shows more content at once on larger screens and scales down for browsing on smaller devices.
-Inspired by personalized start pages past and built by a developer more than a little nostalgic for simpler media, Den makes it easy to follow the latest from your favorite websites without compromises.
+Den shows more content at once with multiple columns on larger screens, and changes to a single column when space is tight.

 FEATURES